MarlaGualdron/API/README.md

 # API
-It is a microservices project with node js.
+It is a microservices project with node js, mongoDB and express.